OwenCookman/owen-webdev/TESTING.md

 - Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page

+### User Logout
+- Open the webpage in a new browser window
+- Select the link in the navbar titled "Login" and see the `login.html` page load
+- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Select the link in the navbar titled "Logout" and see that you are logged out and the message "You have been logged out successfully" is showing at the top of the page

+### Creating an Order
+- Open the webpage in a new browser window
+- Select the link in the navbar titled "Login" and see the `login.html` page load
+- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Select the link in the navbar titles "Order" and see  the `contact.html` page load
+- Scroll to the bottom and click the button labelled "Send" and see that the page scrolls up with a cursor flashing in the first required field
+- Fill in the required fields and click the button labelled "Send" and see the `profile.html` page load with the message "Thank you, I will assess your order and be in touch via email with the cost and time it will take for your build" at the top of the page

 ### Editing an Order(Admin Panel)